SmogDr/edar_coursebook/docs/08-functional_p.md

 - `formals()`, to see arguments
 - `body()`, to see the function's code
   - or type just the function name, without `()`, into the console
-  - *but note that many base R functions are coded in C* and can be accessed [on GitHub](https://github.com/wch/r-source){target="_blank"}.
+  - *but note that many base R functions are coded in C++* and can be accessed [on GitHub](https://github.com/wch/r-source){target="_blank"}.
 - `environment()`, to see where the function resides.
   - more on *R environments* below